WanjakeKibe/WanjakeKibe/README.md

 ### 🚀 What I'm Working On
 - 📚 Completing the **Full-Stack JavaScript** course at [The Odin Project](https://www.theodinproject.com/)
+-  📚 Currently enrolled in ALX Backed Web Development course
 - 🔧 Building a RESTful API as part of my portfolio project
 - 🧠 Continuously learning new tools and frameworks to expand my dev toolkit

 ### 🌱 What I'm Interested In
-- Web development (HTML, CSS, JavaScript)
+- Web development (HTML, CSS, JavaScript, PHP, Python, Django)
 - RESTful APIs and backend services
 - Open-source projects & community collaboration
 - Tech innovation in Africa and beyond 🌍